kolikem/loma/README.md

 Input is a fasta file.

 ## Dependency
-Please install minimap2 and mafft beforehand.
+Please install minimap2 and mafft before you use LoMA and install them.